 I’ve felt fitter in 2019 than I’ve ever felt in my life, which is an amazing feeling.

 I’ve never once been overweight, but I felt noticeably light and healthy this year.
-I’ve never once been out of breath when going up stairs or running for a train, something I noticed in 2018.
+I’ve never once been out of breath when going up stairs or running for a train this year, something I noticed in 2018.

 I think my natural physique until this year had been quite skinny and lean, and swimming at least once a week has helped me build some upper body muscle, which wasn’t one of my goals, but has been a nice bonus.